richemslie/galvanise_zero/readme.md

 days to a week, on commodity hardware - and not months/years worth of training time on hundreds of GPUs).

-Some game types which are completely unsupported right now:
+Some game types which would be interesting to try:

 * non-zero board games (such as non zero sum variant of Skirmish)
 * multiplayer games